 Professor Douglas Reinelt, Department Chair

-Requirements for the Bachelor of Science Degree With a Major in Mathematics.
-The B.S. degree in mathematics reflects contemporary trends in mathematics by incorporating computer science, mathematical and computational modeling, natural science, and statistics courses.
+The Bachelor of Science Degree with a Major in Mathematics reflects contemporary trends in mathematics by incorporating computer science, mathematical and computational modeling, natural science, and statistics courses.
 This degree is particularly appropriate for students who wish to proceed toward careers in industry concentrating on analytical problem solving, or toward graduate schools in any mathematical science area.
 Computer science, economics, electrical engineering, mechanical engineering, management science, physics, and chemistry provide attractive opportunities as areas for a double major with mathematics.
 With a minimum of 21 approved advanced hours in the major, the following courses are required:

 Fundamental Mathematics: MATH 1337, 1338, 2339, 2343 -- 12

 Natural Science: Choose two from PHYS 1303, 1304; CHEM 1303, 1304; BIOL 1401, 1402; GEOL 1301 -- 6

 Statistics: STAT 4340/CSE 4340 (Student may substitute STAT 5340/CSE 5370) -- 3

 Specialization in one of the following six areas: 15

 In each specialization, five courses must be taken with a minimum of two courses at the 4000+ level, including at least one MATH 4000+ course.